Brigid grew up on a dairy farm in Denmark.

 She enjoyed her work there tremendously and was enthusiastic when she was asked if she wanted to go to Bangkok.
 Yes, she wanted to go and was in the middle of preparations when she realized that she was pregnant.

 Shaun, both her partner and her colleague in research, who had already applied to go to Bangkok too, was delighted and tried his best to make her look forward to the baby.
-His own childhood in Ireland had been very happy and he certainly wanted to have kids, preferably half a dozen.
+His own childhood in Ireland with four siblings had been very happy and he certainly wanted to have kids, preferably half a dozen.

 After a good deal of thought and consideration and acquiring a lot of relevant expat information they decided they wanted it all and went off to have the jobs, the baby and the new life in Thailand.